zamgi/lingvo--Ner-en/README.md

         <br />
         <span>Named types are not defined by the dictionary, and based on statistical algorithms.</span>
         <br />
-        <span>Number and description of types of classes given at the stage of training (getting stat. models).</span>
+        <span>Number and description of types of classes given at the stage of training (getting statistical model).</span>
         <br />
         <span>The accuracy of the types of entities (as F1):</span>
         <ul style="margin-left: 30px">